GODNSG0114/Backend_Project/1.Project_Steps/Project_Steps.md

 step 5: writing routes and controllers

- - erite the controllers in controller folder
+ - werite the controllers in controller folder
  - write routes file in Route folder
  - import routes in app.js file

+ NOTE : in normal calls of DB , when we call a object then mongoodb provide ony id string but mongoose add prefix (objectId) and complete the id
+       but in aggregation pipelines this direct contact with mongooDB so thats why mongoose not added prefix so we have to make call which shown in /controllers/user.controller.js  line number 363(+-)